 Have a co-founder or a team.
-Applicants may apply without a co-founder.
-Preference will be given to those who have a co-founder or team.
-In fact, it’s preferable that the co-founder and/or other team member(s) apply for the MBA in Innovation Management.
-There’s a lot of research that shows that you will be more successful as an entrepreneur with a solid team behind you, and we are eager to see you reach success!
+While it isn’t necessary to have a co-founder or team already, research shows that you will be more successful as an entrepreneur with a solid team behind you, and we are eager to see you reach success!

 Overall, we seek diverse candidates in terms of industry/professional background, racial/ethnic background, gender, and other demographics.
 (It’s a double bonus if your team is diverse and, together, possess the skill set needed to make your idea a reality.)